 Ruben Salazar High School is the continuation high school for the El Rancho Unified School District and proudly serves the community of Pico Rivera.
-RSHS is fully accredited by the Western Association of Colleges and Universities (WASC) and was awarded a maximum 6 year accreditation in both 2009 and 2015.
-Our current term expires in June 2022.
-We are a 3-time Model Continuation High School, most recently recognized in 2019 for the next 3 years.
+RSHS is fully accredited by the Western Association of Colleges and Universities (WASC) and was awarded a maximum 6 year accreditation in both 2015 and 2022.
+Our current term expires in June 2028.
+We are a 4-time Model Continuation High School, most recently recognized in 2022 for the next 3 years.
 Model continuation school is the highest accolade a continuation school can receive.
-Salazar enrollment is comprised of approximately 202 11th and 12th grade students.
+Salazar enrollment is comprised of approximately 200 11th and 12th grade students.
 El Rancho High School is RSHS' primary feeder school.
-The ethnic composition of the community is 97% Hispanic, 3% White.
-The majority of students are socio-economically disadvantaged with 76% of students receive a free or reduced lunch.
+The ethnic composition of the community is 99.2% Hispanic, 0.8% White.
+The majority of students are socio-economically disadvantaged with 78% of students receive a free or reduced lunch.
 We have 10% designated as English learners and 12% RSP.
 RSHS follows a traditional school calendar on a quarter system aligned with the school district calendar.
 Salazar High School has 10 general education teachers,1 special education teacher (RSP) and 2 instructional aides.
-Administrative and support staff include one principal, one full-time counselor, 1 part-time mental health counselor and interns, a part time school psychologist, a secretary, a clerk, 2 custodians, and 2 safety and security officers.
+Administrative and support staff include one principal, one full-time counselor, 1 part-time mental health counselor and interns, a part time school psychologist, a secretary, a clerk, 2 custodians, and 3 safety and security officers.
 RSHS is committed to using technology to engage students and improve the instructional program.
 The school has a 1:1 ratio with regards to Chromebooks for students.
 Students also have access to a media center computer lab.
-Ruben Salazar also has 4 Promethean Boards and LCD Monitors for all teachers to utilize.
+Ruben Salazar also has Interactive Displays in each classroom for all teachers to utilize.
 All teachers use Google Classroom as their digital learning platform.

 RSHS is committed to ensuring that all students succeed and as a result provides flexible schedules and offers a wide range of academic and elective courses.
 The school offers online courses through APEX Online Learning to recover additional credits.
 Students may also earn credits through work experience and community service programs.
-RSHS works in collaboration with Rio Hondo College and Tri-Cities ROP to offer onsite college and vocational courses during and after school.
-Rio Hondo representatives conduct lunchtime workshops that provide students with post-graduation information and resources.
+RSHS works in collaboration with Rio Hondo College and Tri-Cities ROP to offer onsite college and vocational courses.
 RSHS has a student government class that sponsors many on-campus activities to create a sense of community.
 RSHS works closely with the Rotary Club, Soroptimist, Woman's Club and other local organizations to offer students volunteer opportunities.
 RSHS also works in partnership with local business to provide additional resources to improve the instructional program.
 Additionally, RSHS has a Positive Behavioral Interventions and Supports (PBIS) team whose goal is to provide behavior supports to assist students to achieve social, emotional and academic success.